Summary

 fi

-For passwordless sudo on the Docker service, run sudo visudo and add:
+For passwordless sudo on the Docker service, sudo visudo should be executed and the following line added:

 developer ALL=(ALL) NOPASSWD: /usr/sbin/service docker *